 - For UNTHSC PA graduates taking the PA National Certification Examination (PANCE) each year, the percentage of graduates who pass the exam on their first attempt will exceed the national average for similar graduates taking the exam for the first time each year.

-- Status: In 2014, UNTHSC’s graduating PA class obtained a 98% first-time pass rate on the PANCE.
-The national average in that same year was 95%.
+- Status: In 2015, UNTHSC’s graduating PA class obtained a 100% first-time pass rate on the PANCE.
 PA graduates from UNTHSC have exceeded the national first-time pass rate on the PANCE every year for the past 5 years.
 For more information on UNTHSC’s annual pass rates, to go PANCE Results.

 - A high percentage of graduates will gain employment as a PA after graduation from the Program.